 Creating a content strategy is a sure-fire way to figure out what content your target audience will love.
 Once you have this valuable information, you can create highly targeted copy that should do the job of encouraging your visitors to take actions on your site, therefore giving your business a little (or big) boost.

 Essentially, your content marketing strategy acts as the ‘why’ you should be creating content, so not only is it a great tool for ensuring you create the right sort of content, but it’s also an effective means to convincing colleagues and managers why good content is a necessity for your site.
 If you’re new to content marketing and could do with a little more information on why it’s so important, have a read of our blog post around what content marketing means.

 Already aware of how awesome content marketing is but you’re just not sure where to start?
 Don’t worry, we’ve got you covered.
 So, without any further ado, here are our top 9 tips to help you create a kick-ass content strategy that will get results for your business…

 Studying your audience is an important aspect when developing a successful content strategy.
 You’re going to want to ensure that your content is designed for these customers, based on various demographics and behaviours.
 The chances are, you already know a fair amount about your audience, so this should be a fairly easy part to your overall strategy.

 Assessing your current position in terms of existing content is a good way to identify what works for the business.
 If you’ve got blog content on the site, how is it performing?
 Use Google Analytics to assess what your top content is, and what’s not doing so well.
 Have a little read-through and see whether the content on the site is relevant, a half decent length (a few sentences on a page isn’t really going to cut it) and includes a selection of the right keywords (more on keywords in point 4).
 Don’t worry if you don’t already have a blog (as we’re aware you might be creating a content strategy to help you create one); you can also look into the landing pages on your site too.

 A great way to explore what content is missing on your site; a content gap analysis helps you to identify ‘gaps’ in your keyword research where no content is currently ranking.
-It’s a great way to build out themes for a blog or create new webpages for your site, so we highly recommend you add this into your overall content strategy.
-Here’s a super-quick rundown on how you’d do this:
+You can use a content gap analysis to pad out themes for a blog or create new webpages for your site, so we highly recommend you add this to your overall digital content strategy.
+Here’s a super-quick rundown on how to complete a content gap analysis using Ahrefs:

 Once you’ve got your competitor analysis and content gap analysis, you can start to build a plan of where you need to make improvements.
-Your new-found insights will lead you as to where you need to create content and where your site is lacking in certain keywords.
+Your new-found insights will lead you towards areas where you need to create content and where your site is lacking in certain keywords.
 You might need to do some more work to the blog, you may need to create some new landing pages or update your FAQs, let the data guide you as to what content needs fleshing out on your site.
 Doing a content gap analysis and competitor analysis as part of your overall content strategy will give you oodles of ideas, we promise!

 Whether you prefer to use roadmaps, calendars, presentations or other forms of organisation, it’s important to figure out what you’re going to do and when you’re going to do it.
 And now you have lots of inspiration, you’ll want to get organised so you can make sure you’re creating the content to hit those keywords and improve your search rankings.
 Choose your favourite template and start planning.

-Tip: Share your content calendar with everyone in the business if you can, communication is a great way to get everyone on board and
+Tip: Share your content calendar with everyone in the business if you can, communication is a great way to get everyone on board.

 You’re now in a position to get your most fabulous content writers on board to get writing!
 Don’t forget to make the most of the keywords to create relevant content that your customers will love.
-You can also use tools such as SEMrush’s content template to ensure your content is the reaching the ideal sort of word count and that it includes the optimum amount of keywords.
+You can also use tools such as SEMrush’s SEO writing assistant to ensure your content is the reaching the ideal sort of word count and that it’s targeted nicely to your chosen keywords.
 For some additional reading, check out what tools we think are fab for creating engaging content.

-It’s not going to happen immediately, but don’t forget to explore how your new, optimised content is performing.
+It’s not going to happen immediately, but don’t forget to keep an eye on how your new, optimised content is performing.
 Go back to your goals so you can check out what you wanted to achieve, and with a bit of luck (alongside of course your well-thought-out content strategy), your content will have had a super-positive effect on your website.
 Tools like Google Analytics will give you a really good indication on how webpages that you’ve optimised are performing, and you can revisit tools like SEMrush to look at how your keyword landscape is changing.